Back to Blog

 For each of the things we track I will share with you where you can find our templates and download them for free if you want to!

-There are three main numbers Katie and I track each month:
+There are four main numbers Katie and I track each month:

 If you need help doing this then we wrote an article here to help you work out your net-worth, and you can download the net-worth tracker if you would like to use it!
 (How to measure your net-worth)

-Expenditure is a measure of how much you have spent and what on.
+2. Spending is how much you have spent and what you spent it on.
 Where did all the money go??
-This is the question we are working to answer.
-We use Money Dashboard in the UK that lets you link up your accounts and cards and then categorise them.
+This is the question we are working to answer for this number.
+Katie and I use Money Dashboard in the UK that lets you link up your accounts and cards and then categorise them.
 Then we can see where all the money goes!

-We can see we spend XX% on accommodation, XX% on food etc. This gives us a simple chart like this one that we can look at and discuss together
+We can see we spent XX% on accommodation, XX% on food etc. This gives us a simple chart like this one that we can look at and discuss together

 What do you spend all your money on?
 Isn't it time you found out and worked out if you are getting value from all that money?

-Savings Rate is the size of the gap between your income and expenditure.
+3. How big is your gap is the size of the gap between your income and spending.
 This is actually the key to long-term financial success.
-If there is no gap between your income and expenditure then you are spending everything you earn and will remain broke.
+If there is no gap between your income and spending then you are spending everything you earn and will remain broke.

 A lot of people have a negative gap!
 Meaning they spend more than they earn and are heading for financial disaster without actually knowing it.

-The interesting thing about the savings rate is it can tell you your working life span.
-If you have a 50% savings rate then you will have to work for 17 years until you have enough to retire.
+The interesting thing about the wealth-building rate is it can tell you your working life span.
+If you have a 50% wealth-building rate then you will have to work for 17 years until you have enough to retire.
 So if you start like this at 23 you could be retired at 40.

-If you have a 6% savings rate you may never be able to retire so knowing this figure and working to improve it is critical to your long-term financial success.
+If you have a 6% wealth-building rate you may never be able to retire so knowing this figure and working to improve it is critical to your long-term financial success.
 Katie and I wrote an article all about how to work it out and a neat little spreadsheet to help you do it on a monthly basis!
-(What is your savings rate?)
+(What is your wealth-building rate?)